 What are Photo Stories?

-Photo Stories, or photo essays are a sequence of photographs that tell a story by themselves when placed together.
+Photo Stories or photo essays are a sequence of photographs that tell a story by themselves when placed together.
 You’ll see them frequently in magazines along with some text.
-One of my favourite sources of photo-stories is National Geographic magazine.
+One of my favourite sources of photo stories is National Geographic magazine.
 You can usually understand most of what’s happening just by looking at their photographs.
-Of course the content is gripping too, but for many people its the photographs that make the magazine what it is.
+Of course, the content is gripping too, but for many people it is the photographs that make the magazine what it is.